-Students enrolled in the program may also earn a master of science (M.S.) in anatomy and cinical health science after successful completion of 31 credits of academic D.P.T. degree-required coursework, including 3 credits of an advanced anatomy course and a cumulative GPA of 3.0.
-The M.S. in anatomy and cinical health science is offered only to students admitted into the UD D.P.T. program.
-Students may not apply directly into the M.S. degree program, nor will students be permitted to transfer into this program from another major.
+Students enrolled in the program may also earn a master of science (MS) in anatomy and clinical health science after successful completion of 31 credits of academic DPT degree-required coursework, including 3 credits of an advanced anatomy course and a cumulative GPA of 3.0.
+The MS in anatomy and clinical health science is offered only to students admitted into the UD DPT program.
+Students may not apply directly into the MS degree program, nor will students be permitted to transfer into this program from another major.

-The Physical Therapy Department is currently housed in in the Health Sciences Complex at the STAR (Science, Technology and Advanced Research) Campus.
-The department has modern, well-equipped laboratories for research, teaching and clinical practice.
-In addition, there are two on-site, full-service physical therapy clinics, which provide clinical practice opportunities and training for D.P.T. students and residents.
+The Physical Therapy Department is housed in the Health Sciences Complex at the STAR (Science, Technology and Advanced Research) Campus.
+The Department has modern, well-equipped laboratories for research, teaching and clinical practice.
+In addition, there are two on-site, full-service physical therapy clinics, which provide clinical practice opportunities and training for DPT students and residents.
 Also located on the STAR Campus are the human anatomy and simulation laboratories wherein experiential learning opportunities are provided to complement classroom instruction.

 - December 15 - Final Deadline

-Decisions about applicants will be made on a rolling basis with final decisions on all applicants anticipated by early March.
+Decisions about applicants will be made on a rolling basis.
 Applicants are encouraged to apply early to ensure space availability in the incoming class.
 Offers will be extended to qualified applicants beginning with the first deadline and continuing until the program is fully enrolled.
 Anticipated interview dates may be canceled should the incoming class be at full capacity.

 The 2022-2023 UD graduate student tuition rate per credit hour is $1,288.